Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-Housing and Urban Development, some communities in Illinois have begun to reduce lead poisoning of children.
+Housing and Urban Development and State dollars, some communities in Illinois have begun to reduce lead poisoning of children.
 While this is an ongoing effort, it only addresses a small number of the low-income children statewide in communities with high levels of lead paint in the housing stock.

 (b) It is the intent of the General Assembly to: